Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/select.md

 <SelectComponent />

 ## Usage
-The Select input is useful when the user needs to select an option from a long list, typically more than 7 options.
-Users can click on a control to let the list drop down and the user can then scroll through the list and pick the desired option.
+The Select input is useful when the user needs to select an option from a long list, typically more than seven options.
+Users can click on a control to let the list drop down and the user can then scroll through and pick the desired option.
 Alternatively the control lets a user select the field and start typing and the list of options will appear and is filtered by the value the user has typed.

 <TabSet>